 What if I cannot study a full-time course load?

 Not all of your subjects may be able to be studied online at this time.
 This is called underloading and is permitted under these special circumstances.
 If an underload is unavoidable, you need to try as much as possible to update your study plan to match your CoE end date.
 You will need to catch up and this may require enrolling in Summer or Winter subjects or extending your CoE and visa, and health insurance.
 Please contact ASK La Trobe.

 For Teacher Education placements, you are able to continue with your subject and your result may be entered as SAHA (Supplementary Additional Hurdle Assessment) on your transcript until the placement hurdle has been successfully completed.

 What if none of my subjects are available online?

 If none of your subjects are available to study online then you will need to defer if you are a new student or take leave of absence if you are a continuing student.
-Please contact La Trobe International for advice: +61 3 9479 1199 or send us a question and we will work with you and your course coordinator to identify a new study plan for you.
+Please contact ASK La Trobe for advice and we will work with you and your course coordinator to identify a new study plan for you.